1231301695/TT4L_G6_Requirements_Project/SRS.md

 Limitations: The limitations of secondary memory in the EduAnix include slower read and write speeds compared to primary memory, which can lead to delays in report generation and registration processes, especially during peak usage.
 Its fixed physical capacity can restrict the amount of historical data that can be stored, making it challenging to maintain long-term academic records and system logs without regular cleanup or archiving.

-Requirement: The system should be deployable on a server with at least 256 GB SSD storage, supporting data retention for a minimum of 7 years.
+Requirement: The system should be deployable on a server with at least 2 TB SSD storage, supporting data retention for a minimum of 7 years.

 3\. **Caching Mechanism**